Certified Information Privacy Manager (CIPM®)

 Course number: CGICIPM40

 The CIPM is the world’s first and only certification in privacy program management.
-When you earn a CIPM, it shows that you know how to make a privacy program work for your organization.
-In other words, you’re the go-to person for day-to-day operations when it comes to data protection.
+When you earn this certification, it shows that you know how to make a privacy program work for your organization.
+In other words, you’re the go-to person for day-to-day operations involving data protection.

 The CIPM program was developed by the International Association of Privacy Professionals (IAPP), which is the world’s largest comprehensive global information privacy community and resource.